 Many companies reach out to their customers only when they need to.
 This commonly includes immediately after a sale, with announcement a policy change or with news of a shift within the company.
 Rarely do companies touch base “just because”, and it’s shocking because many customers complain that it’s difficult to find support when they need it.

 In addition to having easy-to-locate and easy-to-navigate help portals, brands should occasionally reach out to customers with the goal of simply opening a communication channel.
-Ideally, these messages should also be personalized, which bring us to…
+Ideally, these messages should also be personalised, which bring us to…

-3. Personalize communication to create stronger bonds.
+3. Personalise communication to create stronger bonds.

 It’s bringing the attentiveness of a mom and pop business to scale through smartly implemented, trigger-based touchpoints.
-Personalized e-mail communication receives 29% higher open rates and 41% more unique click-through rates.
+Personalised e-mail communication receives 29% higher open rates and 41% more unique click-through rates.
 Conversely, 56% of consumers say they unsubscribe to brands’ e-mails when the content is irrelevant.

 Additionally, whenever possible, resist sending emails from a email@example.com address.
 If someone has a question or response and cannot easily keep the chain of communication in motion, they’ll grow frustrated.

-The lesson here is to personalize communication on both sides – send your communication from a specific individual (or group of individuals for a scalable response system) and allow someone to simply hit “reply” if they want to reply.
+The lesson here is to personalise communication on both sides – send your communication from a specific individual (or group of individuals for a scalable response system) and allow someone to simply hit “reply” if they want to reply.